usnistgov/oscal-xproc3/schema-field-tests/readme.md

 #### Converting samples

 The XProc pipeline [`reference-sets/catalog-model/CONVERT-XML-REFERENCE-SET.xpl`](reference-sets/catalog-model/CONVERT-XML-REFERENCE-SET.xpl) can be used to convert XML files named in the pipeline into JSON equivalents.
-But it only works on schema-valid instances, dropping data or producing bad outputs from invalid instances.
+But it cannot be guaranteed to work on instances that are not schema-valid.

 Whether it can convert a given invalid instance depends on [the type of error or lapse -- see below](#what-are-we-testing).
+For example, data that is unexpected is typically dropped.
+But even if expected (required) data points are missing, what is present can typically be converted.
+So a defective XML instance (not valid because has something missing) converts cleanly into a similarly defective JSON instance.

 Invalid instances that cannot be correctly converted must be aligned by hand, for now, but see [the catalog-model reference set readme.md](reference-sets/catalog-model/readme.md) for more on this topic.

 ## What are we testing?

 A schema must be tested in a validating processor (depending on the kind of schema), but they can also be decoupled by "mixing and matching" schemas in standard syntaxes with engines that implement them.